zacanger/niddesa/text/generated-translations/cullaniddesa/23-sinhala-amazon.md

 Justification (Should be applied here (ii).)
 The proofs also indicate this danger.

 [APZ 143.3] (#apz143 .3) {#apz143 .3.ref .apz} "The Alloy of the Vicious Thing” is a heterogeneous
-The alley of the boardman, the alley of the heterogeneous, the alley of the heterogeneous manaH karma Alloy of heterogeneous community, Alloy of heterogeneous Adaddana, Heterogeneous Kama Alloy of mythology, anomalous lying, the aluminious clam of the anomalous clam Alloy, heterogeneous hollow words of heterogeneous Pharous Word, heterogeneous stiff
+The alley of the boardman, the alley of the heterogeneous, the alley of the heterogeneous manaH kamma Alloy of heterogeneous community, Alloy of heterogeneous Adaddana, Heterogeneous Kama Alloy of mythology, anomalous lying, the aluminious clam of the anomalous clam Alloy, heterogeneous hollow words of heterogeneous Pharous Word, heterogeneous stiff